GaborJenei/Sparkify-DSND/README.md

 __Pricing - Be Careful! - Azure will charge you for these resources__

+#### The dataset
+The dataset is a 12GB JSON file holding user log data and was provided through an S3 bucket.
+The file is not provided in this repository due to its mere size.

 #### Analysis
 ##### Data exploration

 ##### Data cleaning
 ##### Feature extraction
 ##### Modeling